hypertrack/hyperlog-android/README.md

 ```
 * Logs will be compressed using `GZIP` encoding.
 * Logs will be deleted from database after successful push.
+* Logs will push to the server in batches.
+Each batch can have maximum of `5000 logs`.

 ## Additional Methods
 * Different types of log.